ThisIsRuvos/ersd/README.md

 | City | city | | |
 | State | state | st | |
 | Postal Code | postal | postalCode | zip |

+Refer to the [this link](https://medium.com/@auscunningham/create-a-custom-theme-for-keycloak-8781207be604) for guidance on how to create a custom keylcoak template that captures custom fields (such as the fields listed in the table above).